-By end of calendar year: Sites with financing in place Units with building permits in
+By end of calendar year: Sites with financing in place Units with building permits

-(#) of units place
+(#) of units in place

 2010

 2011 100 50

 2012 200 125

 2013 300 225

 2014 450 350

 2015 600 525

 2016 750 750

-The County will be providing quarterly reports, beginning March 31, 2010, to the Monitor to report on the progress made toward the benchmarks stated above related to the development of fair and affordable housing units, and all the required actions of the Stipulation not already completed.
-Given that the proposed quarterly reports will be identifying the progress of each site (and unit) that will comply with the Stipulation, the County believes that no additional benchmarks are required at this time.
-However, recognizing the complexity required to get financing in place and building permits issued, the County proposes to work with the Monitor through the first year of quarterly reports and then address the need for any additional benchmarks.
+The County began providing quarterly reports on March 31, 2010, to the Monitor to report on the progress made toward the benchmarks stated above related to the development of fair and affordable housing units, and all the required actions of the Stipulation not already completed.
+The quarterly report identifies the progress of each site (and unit) that will comply with the Stipulation, and reports on the status of other activities required by the Stipulation and on meetings the County holds with developers and municipalities.
+The County recognizes that tracking the actions taken toward completing the other required activities can show if an action is on target for completion.
+As such, this Implementation Plan will lay out additional shorter term targets and timetables to show the actions the County will take to complete the required activities.